SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-26-fda-pfizer-pediatric.md

-As has apparently become the pandemic custom of this crummy little blog that nobody reads, we will rely upon the formidable Helen Branswell and Matthew Herper of _STAT News_ to be our guides on this safari. <sup id="fn1a">[[1]](#fn1)</sup>  They're live-blogging the whole thing, and we'll tag along with them to get an extra pair of eyes to point out the more interesting sights along the way.
+As has apparently become the pandemic custom of this crummy little blog that nobody reads, we will rely upon the formidable Helen Branswell and Matthew Herper of _STAT News_ to be our guides on this safari. <sup id="fn1a">[[1]](#fn1)</sup>  They're live-blogging the whole thing, and we'll tag along with them to get a couple extra pairs of eyes to point out the more interesting sights along the way.

 They've already done us one favor in their preamble, pointing out that there was an